Jeff’s latest book, Financial Planning Basics, has just been released and is now available on Amazon.com.

 When asked why he decided to write about financial planning, Jeff first began by saying, “We have working relationships with some pretty great financial advisors and planners, and the last thing we want to do is second guess them.
 This is because we already scrutinize and vet the advisors we work with to make sure that they are taking care of our mutual clients the way they deserve.”

 Jeff went on to explain: “But not all of our clients work with these advisors, and some clients simply come in on their own without a referral from their financial professional.
-(I have to wonder why their advisor didn’t make sure that they had a good estate planning professional to help secure the assets they are supposedly helping to protect and grow.)”
+Jeff added that it often makes him wonder why their advisor didn’t make sure that they had a good estate planning professional to help secure the assets they are supposedly helping to protect and grow.

 - Their investments are far out of alignment with the concerns and goals they express to us.